Mental health and wellbeing

 Herefordshire Libraries run the Books on Prescription scheme, which offers a range of self-help books on issues such as anxiety, depression and eating disorders.
 They can be borrowed free of charge from any public library in the county.

-Herefordshire Mind provide support and services for local people with mental health problems.
+Herefordshire Mind provide a range of different support services, groups and activities for local people with mental health problems.
+It also offers a Safe Haven every Sunday, Monday and Tuesday from 6:00pm to 10:30pm.

 Herefordshire Samaritans offer a telephone and drop in service, if you’re struggling and need help.